omondiEric/whereYouArt/overview.md

 3. **What tasks are desired? (what do people want to do?)**

    People want a more accessible, more engaging means of knowing a place's history.
-They want to be able to discover new information about
+They want to be able to discover new information about the museum and be able to explore the space.

 4. **How are the tasks learned?**